BetterTransportChoices/Main/README.md

 # Transport Alert

-Transport Alert is a mobile application which alerts the user to localized road and public disruptions and events.
+Transport Alert is a mobile application which alerts users to localised road and public disruptions and events.
+Existing transport apps (such as official PTV apps and TripGo) make use of maps and timetable data but do not incorporate real-time disruptions.

+Transport Alert was inspired by the [Victorian FireReady app](http://www.cfa.vic.gov.au/plan-prepare/fireready-app/) that notifies users of local fires and other emergencies.

 ## Data sources used